microsoft/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 #### Step 4: Iterate and Improve

-The value of this meta prompting system is to be able to scale creating prompts from multiple agents easier as well as improving your prompts over time.
+The value of this system messaging framework is to be able to scale creating prompts from multiple agents easier as well as improving your prompts over time.
 It is rare you will have a prompt that works the first time for your complete use case.
 Being able to make small tweaks and improvements by changing the basic prompt and running it through the system will allow you to compare and evaluate results.

 ## Understanding Threats